lexandro/dockery/README.md

 ## Under development
 0.3.0
 + Add: add search for container diff
-- Add: commit container as image
++ Add: commit container as image (initial version, with basic validations)
 - Add: login into the docker hub and/or private repo(s)
 - Add: push image to the repository
 - Add: release notes to about/first run of new version